Representation Bias in Data: A Survey on Identification and Resolution Techniques: Representation Bias in Structured Data

 \subsection{Resolving Representation Bias}

 After identifying representation bias in data, the next step is presenting a remedy for it.
 The first approach to tackling this problem is adding more data while hoping to address the under-representation issues.
-However, it may not always be possible since adding more data is not free.
+However, with limited control over the data collection processes, it could be difficult and expensive for the data scientist to collect more data from the data sources.
 When adding more data is not feasible, the current research suggests preventive solutions such as informing the user about the representation bias issue or rewriting queries to meet the representation constraints.
 With that being said, we would like to emphasize the necessity of human-in-the-loop in the resolution process.
-It is vital to notice that not all the under-represented regions in data are meaningful, and some may even be invalid.
-Therefore a domain expert must evaluate and semantically validate the identified groups/regions.
+It is vital to notice that not all the under-represented regions in the data are meaningful, and some may even be invalid.
+Therefore, a domain expert must evaluate and semantically validate the identified groups/regions.

+Generally speaking, resolution techniques that operate by adding more samples to the data set (e.g. data collection, data integration, etc.) require additional sources of data available that can be employed to resolve representation bias.
+Such techniques are effective when representation bias is due to the reasons such as sampling and selection bias.
+On the other hand, when reasons such as historical bias cause representation bias, it is costly, if not unlikely, to find additional sources to collect enough data from minorities.
+In such cases, preventive techniques (e.g. generating warning signals, nutritional labels, query rewriting, etc.) are effective to help the users make informed decisions.

-In the following, we will introduce state-of-the-art techniques for resolving representation bias.
-We will go through the details of each work in section \ref{sec:resolve}.
+In the following, we will introduce state-of-the-art techniques for resolving representation bias in structured data.